AnnekeV/Varia-Fresh-Fjords/README.md

-│   └── output         <- Other output for the manuscript or reports (PG) └── src                <- Source code for this project and figure making notebooks (HW) │   ├── scripts        <- contains path and dictionary file that are being used in the whole project │   └── persource      <- When some conversion is done for specific sources to make the formatting right, it's here  (PG)
+│   └── output         <- Other output for the manuscript or reports (PG) └── src                <- Source code for this project and figure making notebooks (HW) │   ├── scripts        <- contains path and dictionary file that are being used in the whole project │   └── persource      <- When some conversion is done for specific sources to make the formatting right, it's here

 ```